by the Open Source Security Foundation (OpenSSF), 2025-03-19

 There are so many other ways to generate pages, but they all add complexity that seems unnecessary for most of our use cases:

-Here are advantages of the SPP compared to other approaches for generating a static site:
+Here are the advantages of the SPP compared to other approaches for generating a static site:

 *.openssf.org

-, making it clear they the work from
+, making it clear to all (including search

-our group (the OpenSSF).Once set up, these web pages are quickly and automatically updated once the repo’s main branch is updated.
-The source materials are version-controlled, and the contributors can simply “work like they’ve always worked”.
+engines) that these are results from the OpenSSF.Once set up, these web pages are quickly and automatically updated once the repo’s main branch is updated.
+The source materials are version-controlled, and the contributors can simply “work as they’ve always worked”.

 Some potential issues have been noted, but we believe we have adequate solutions: